About Our Coffee

 Organic coffees are more labor-intensive to grow and the price of certification is often beyond the means of small farmers, especially when the certifier is not local.
 There are many coffees that are grown traditionally, without chemicals, which are not "certified" organic due to the high cost of certification or lack of demand.
 Farming organically also exposes a farmer to greater financial risk because of lower yields (sometimes up to 20%-40%) for the first few years under organic methods.

 After the coffee has been cultivated and processed on the farm, there are still conditions that need to be met to secure certified organic status.
 J.P.
 Licks has been certified by Baystate Organic Organic Certifiers, which operates under the jurisdiction of the United States Department of Agriculture.
 This certification ensures that we handle organic products properly, from receiving through roasting and packaging, keeping all organic coffees separate from non-organic material.
-In addition, all of our decaffeinated coffee is processed using the Swiss Water Process, which uses no chemicals to extract the caffeine.
+In addition, all of our decaffeinated coffee is processed using a water process, which uses no chemicals to extract the caffeine.